hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 ## Lightweight alignment and quantification of gene expression

 Now that we have explored the quality of our raw reads, we can move on to quantifying expression at the transcript level.
-The goal of this step is to identify from which transcript each of the reads originated from and the total number of reads associated with each transcript.
+The goal of this step is to identify from which transcript each of the reads originated from and get an estimate of expression associated with each transcript.

 <p align="center">
 <img src="../img/rnaseq_salmon_workflow.png" width="400">